A universal compression theory for lottery ticket hypothesis and neural scaling laws: Universal Compression Theorem

 A proof follows from Carathéodory's theorem in dimension $N_{m,k}$ \citep{leonard2015geometry}.
-Note that $N_{m,k}$ is precisely the dimension of the linear space of all moments up to order $k$ (including a fictitious $p_0$).
-Algorithm~\ref{alg:reduce} in Appendix~\ref{app:algorithm} guarantees such a compression: whenever there are more than $N_{m,k}$ weighted objects, it is always possible to reduce the support to at most $N_{m,k}$ objects while preserving the first $k$ moments.
+Note that $N_{m,k}$ is precisely the dimension of the linear space of all moments up to order $k$ (including a fictitious dimension for $p_0$).
+Algorithm~\ref{alg:reduce} in Appendix~\ref{app:algorithm} guarantees such a compression: whenever there are more than $N_{m,k}$ weighted objects, we can always reduce the support to at most $N_{m,k}$ objects while preserving the first $k$ moments.

 In the spirit of Tchakoloff's theorem, one can compress the original parameter set $\theta$ into a smaller set of weighted parameter set $\theta'$:

 \begin{definition} A weighted parameter set $\theta'$ is defined as a collection of weight-parameter pairs